pkitazos/allocation-app/docs/evaluation-guide.md

 ## Introduction

-Thank you for taking the time to perform an evaluation of the web app I've built as part of my Level 4 Honours Project.
+Thank you for taking the time to perform an evaluation of the (web app)[https://spa-app.optimalmatching.com/] I've built as part of my Level 4 Honours Project.
 The application is a platform aiming to streamline the process of performing Student-Project Allocations for all parties involved.

-If you are a UofG CS student, think of this as an updated version of the application we had to use at the start of the year to select and submit a list of projects in order of most to least preferred, given some additional constraints.
+If you are a UofG CS student, think of this as an updated version of the application we had to use at the start of the year to select and submit a list of projects in order of most to least preferred, given some constraints.

-The platform hosts not only the student-facing functionality, but everything necessary to perform a student project allocation from scratch.
+There is an (evaluation form)[] with some simple questions that will help me understand whether the user interface and experience is simple and intuitive.
+You may choose to answer these questions after you've completed all the tasks on the (task sheet)[https://github.com/pkitazos/allocation-app/blob/main/docs/evaluation-task-sheet.md], or as you're going through it.

 ## Evaluator Roles

+The platform hosts everything required to perform a student project allocation from scratch, not just the student-facing functionality.
 As such, you'll be evaluating the project as 3 separate users with 3 distinct roles:

 - Admin
 - Supervisor
 - Student

 You've been sent login credentials for the three different user accounts.
-The task sheet (found here) will clearly state when you need to switch from one account to another.
+The task sheet will clearly state when you need to switch from one account to another.

-There is an evaluation form (found here) with some simple questions that will help me understand whether the user interface and experience is simple and intuitive.
-You may choose to answer these questions after you've completed all the tasks on the task sheet, or as you're going through it.

 ## Project specific language